-- If the IP address will be automatically obtained from a Dynamic Host Configuration Protocol (DHCP) server, go to the next step. - If the IP address will be manually configured as a static IP address, go to step 28. - 27.
-Restore service processor settings.
+Obtain an IP address automatically from a Dynamic Host Configuration Protocol (DHCP) server Go to next step.
+Configure a static IP address Go to step 32 on page 70

 Enable network access to the service processor.
 If the network connection uses the DHCP to establish an IP address, and uses the Management consoles as the DHCP server, no additional configuration is necessary to enable network access to the service processor.
 Perform the following steps: